 Drink Tasmania Premium Tours

-Our DRINK TASMANIA PREMIUM TOURS allow guests to sample the finest of Tasmania's whisky, wine, beer and cider all in one fabulous day.
+Drink Tasmania Premium Tours allows guests to sample the finest of Tasmania's whisky, wine, beer and cider all in one fabulous day.
 Our tours have been designed to let guests experience the best of southern Tasmania's award-winning craft beverages.
-We offer full day and half day tours.
-Our guides specialise in the craft beverages industry, having been winemakers, whisky producers, bartenders, restaurant owners and researchers we have customised our tours to reflect what we love about the various industries in Tasmania and to show the vast diversities across producers.
+We offer full and half day tours.
+Our guides specialise in the craft beverages industry, having been winemakers, whisky producers, bartenders, restaurant owners and researchers.
+We have customised our tours to reflect what we love about the various industries in Tasmania and to show the vast diversities across producers.
 We have worked closely with producers to gain access to areas that aren’t always available to the public.
 Our relationships with the industry is what sets us apart and is what makes Drink Tasmania’s Premium Tours, truly memorable.
+Tour with the industry insiders!

 Dunalley Fish Market